Multielio/Web-page-for-linux-Phore-Wallet/README.md

 ## What is "Web page for Linux Phore Wallet" ?

-	It create a web page to check your balance and the phore network.
+It creates a web gui to check your balance and the phore network.

 ## How to install it ?